Skip to content

 2. Prepare Ubuntu-based VMs: If you are using public clouds, you can create VMs using the scripts included in Kubespray:

 3. Create a git working folder to store Welkin configurations in a version-controlled manner.
-Run the following commands from the root of the config repo.
+Run the following commands from the root of the configuration repository.

 export CK8S_CONFIG_PATH=~/.ck8s/my-cluster-path